Associahedra via spines: Spines and flips

 \begin{proposition} A directed tree~$\spine{W}$ with blossoms and whose internal nodes are labeled by subsets of~$[n+1]$ is the spine of a dissection of~$\ver{P}$ if and only if \begin{enumerate}[(i)] \item the labels of the nodes of~$\spine{W}$ form a partition of~$[n+1]$, and \item at a node of~$\spine{W}$ labeled by~$X \subseteq [n+1]$, the source sets of the different incoming arcs belong to distinct intervals of~$[n+1] \ssm (X \cap D)$, while the sink sets of the different outgoing arcs belong to distinct intervals of~$[n+1] \ssm (X \cap U)$. \end{enumerate} \end{proposition}

 To conclude on spines of dissections, we indicate how to completely reconstruct the spine of a dissection~$W$ from the collection of sets~$\Bel(\delta)$, for the diagonals~$\delta \in W$.
-We call \defn{directed line graph} of a spine~$\spine{W}$ the directed graph whose nodes correspond to the arcs of~$\spine{W}$ (including its blossoms), and with an arc between the nodes corresponding of~$\delta^*$ and~$\delta'^*$ if the target of~$\delta^*$ coincides with the source of~$\delta'^*$.
+We call \defn{directed line graph} of a spine~$\spine{W}$ the directed graph whose nodes correspond to the arcs of~$\spine{W}$ (excluding edges incident to blossoms), and with an arc between the nodes corresponding of~$\delta^*$ and~$\delta'^*$ if the head of~$\delta^*$ coincides with the source of~$\delta'^*$.
 Although interesting to motivate the introduction of spines, the following statement is not used later and its proof is left to the reader.